Goodbye, Columbus (film): Production

+Arnold Schulman was approached by Stanley Jaffe to adapt the novella for scale and a percentage of the profits.
+The writer agreed and called making the film "altogether a perfectly wonderful experience from beginning to end... we worked together, like a play—me and [the director] Larry Peerce and the cast and Stanley."

-Goodbye, Columbus was shot in Westchester County, New York, the Bronx in New York City, and Cambridge, Massachusetts.
+Goodbye, Columbus was shot in Old Oaks Country Club, Westchester County, New York, the Bronx in New York City, and Cambridge, Massachusetts.
 The interior library scenes were filmed in Gould Memorial Library on the campus of Bronx Community College and the exterior library scenes were filmed at Yonkers Public Library in Westchester County.
 The film was shot on location on the campus of Radcliffe College in Cambridge, Massachusetts.
+Exterior theatre scenes were filmed at Colony Theatre and Pix Theatre in White Plains, NY, among others.

 The film was the only acting role for Michael Meyers, who later became a physician.
 He was cast as Ron, the brother of Ali MacGraw's character, after director Larry Peerce "discovered" him at a wedding in Manhattan's Plaza Hotel.
 In 1976, he published a memoir about his involvement in the film and his subsequent medical career, Goodbye Columbus, Hello Medicine.
 Meyers drowned in the ocean on September 14, 2009, in Los Angeles County at the age of 63.

 Soundtrack

 A vinyl LP record of the film's score was released in 1969 by Warner Bros.
 Records and a compact disc was released in 2006 by Collector's Choice Music.

 Three songs in the soundtrack were written and performed by members of the Association: "Goodbye, Columbus" (Jim Yester), "It's Gotta Be Real" (Larry Ramos), and "So Kind to Me" (Terry Kirkman).